WM-SEMERU/code-rationales/README.md

 ![heatmap](results_analysis/rq1_exploratory_analysis/code_completion/captures/heatmaps/nl_sc/level_2_1.jpg)

-Global Analysis for test generation using eWASH.
+### Global Analysis for test generation SE task using eWASH.

+This heatmap show the impact of the input rationale ($X$ axis) and generated test ($Y$ axis) grouped by concepts located at the focal method.
+Notice that `data_types' impact tests.
+This heatmap is generated using a encoder-decoder transformer.
+Decoder processes the focal method as a secuence and the encode generates the linked focal _test_ method.
 ![test-generation-heatmap](results_analysis/rq1_exploratory_analysis/test_generation/captures/6_source_target_heatmap.png)

 ### User Study Analysis